vnijs/radiant/quant/app/regression.md

 Since the diagnostics look good, we can draw inferences from the regression.
 First, the model is significant as a whole: the p-value on the F-statistic is less than 0.05 therefore we reject the null hypothesis that all three variables in the regression have slope equal to zero.
 Second, each variable is statistically significant: for example, the p-value on the t-statistic for x1 is less than 0.05 therefore we reject the null hypothesis that x1 has slope equal to zero when x2 and x3 are also in the model (i.e., 'holding all other variables constant').

 Increases in x1 and x3 are associated with increases in y whereas increases in x2 are associated with decreases in y.
-Since these are simulated data the exact interpretation of the coefficient is not interesting.
+Since these are simulated data the exact interpretation of the coefficient is not very interesting.
 However, in the scatterplot it looks like increases in x3 are associated with decreases in y.
 What explains the difference?
 Hint: consider the correlation plots.

 ![Regression 2 - ideal summary](figures_quant/regression_ideal_summary.png)